ollijarviniemi/ollij.fi/AI.md

 - Is the model allowed to think about the solution in advance before starting to write the program?
 - Can the model test the program and make corrections to it?
 How many times?
-- What kind of tools is the model provided?
+- What kind of tools is the model allowed to use?
 - How has the model been instructed to solve the problem?
 (Prompting still has an effect)
 - Has the model been fine-tuned with other programming-related material?
 (How much fine-tuning has been done?
 What kind of fine-tuning is "fair"?)
 - Do we use the "best-of-N" method, i.e. do we produce several different answers with the